postgres/postgres/README.md

 # pg_tde

-This is an experimental encrypted access method for Postgres 16.
+This is an `experimental` encrypted access method for PostgreSQL 16.

 ## Latest test release